-So a Chapter 7 bankruptcy is better for the lender, but what about for you?
+A Chapter 7 bankruptcy is often better for the lender, but what about for you?
 Not surprisingly, it’s Chapter 13.

 It’s usually the better option, if…

-- You have significant personal assets and don’t want to lose them in liquidation.
+- You have significant personal assets and don’t want to lose them to liquidation, foreclosure, or repossession.
 A prime example is if you have a large amount of equity built up in your home.
-On the other hand, if you’re upside down on your mortgage because of the real estate collapse, you may not actually care if that asset gets liquidated.
+On the other hand, if you’re upside down on your mortgage because of a downturn in the market, you may not actually care if that asset gets liquidated.